 What should the handles of oven pans be made of?

-· Silicone- this material is a good conductor of heat; hence it can withstand high temperatures.
-Be keen to use oven mitts however, since these handles can burn.
+This material is a good conductor of heat; hence it can withstand high temperatures.
+Be keen to use oven mitts, however, since these handles can burn.

-· Metal- metals generally have low thermal conductivity.
-They take longer to heat up, unlike other materials.
+Metals generally have low thermal conductivity.
+It take longer to heat up, unlike other materials.
 They are the best for handles.
 They also last longer than silicone handles.